How Can We End the Stigma of Addiction?

 Attending a high-quality treatment program is an important step in grappling with addiction and recovering from it.

 Treatment isn’t shameful.
 It isn’t a mark of weakness.
 It’s a profound act of caring for yourself and others around you, and it involves strength, hope, love, and dignity.
 There’s no stigma in devoting time to your health and well-being.
 A good program will provide you with support and guidance.
 It will give you strategies and tools to take with you through life, and it will nurture your fine qualities.

 Whether or not people are in treatment, they should never suffer from addiction stigma.
 At great cost and for no good reason, stigma prevents people from finding the support they need and experiencing the benefits of treatment.
 Let’s work together to fight addiction stigma and promote respect, compassion, and dignity.

-If you, or someone you love is facing addiction, please reach out to the counselors at St. Gregory Retreat Centers today for help.
+If you, or someone you love is facing addiction, please reach out to the counselors at St. Gregory Recovery Center today for help.